 This notice transmits income limits used to determine the income eligibility of applicants for assistance under three programs authorized by the National Housing Act.
 These programs are the Section 221(d)(3) Below Market Interest Rate (BMIR) rental program, the Section 235 program, and the Section 236 program.
-These income limits are listed by dollar amount and family size, and they are effective on the on the later of April 1, 2020 or the date issued.
+These income limits are listed by dollar amount and family size, and they are effective on the later of April 1, 2021 or the date issued.

-Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2020.
-The national median family income for the United States for FY 2020 is \$78,500, an increase of almost four percent over the national median income in FY 2019.
-Twice this change is 7.9 percent which is greater than five percent, so this higher value is used as the cap on increases.
+Since FY 2010 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2021.
+The national median family income for the United States for FY 2021 is \$79,900, an increase of almost two percent over the national median family income of \$78,500 in FY 2020.
+Twice this change is 3.6 percent which is less than five percent, so for FY 2021 income limits the cap is five percent.

 All of HUD's income limits are derived from the HUD Section 8 Income Limits, that begin with the calculation of median family incomes for each area.
 HUD uses the Fair Market Rent (FMR) area definitions in developing medians, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2020, there are no changes to the geographic area definitions used last year.
-There is, however one fewer record in the EXCEL files because Bedford city in VA is no longer incorporated and is now part of Bedford County, VA.
-It remains part of the Lynchburg, VA MSA but is no longer listed separately as a Virginia city.
+For FY 2021, the geographic definitions incorporate all changes published by the Office of Management and Budget through the April 10, 2018 bulletin.
+A new metropolitan area was formed in 2018, Twin Falls, ID MSA, which means that the two nonmetropolitan counties in this MSA (Jerome County and Twin Falls County) are now metropolitan counties and identified by HUD as HUD Metro FMR Areas (HMFAs).
 Income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.

-1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.
+&lt;sup>1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.

-The 2017 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2020 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2017 to the mid-point of the fiscal year, April 2020.
-The median family incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
-The decennial data used for the U.S. Virgin Islands and the Pacific Islands is trended forward using the change in national median family incomes between 2009 (which is the year of the income in the decennial census) and 2017, (from the ACS).
-The same CBO forecast is then applied from mid-2017 to the mid-point of the fiscal year, April 2020.
+HUD uses the 2018 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) as the basis of FY 2021 Income Limits for all areas of geography, except for the U.S. Virgin Islands and Guam, American Samoa, and the Northern Marianas (the Pacific Islands).
+HUD uses the Consumer Price Index (CPI) forecast published by the Congressional Budget Office (CBO) in February 2021 to bring the ACS and PRCS data forward from mid-2018 to the mid-point of the fiscal year, April 2021.
+HUD bases the median family incomes and income limits in the U.S. Virgin Islands and the Pacific Islands on 2010 Decennial Census data which is the most current information available.
+The decennial data for the U.S. Virgin Islands and the Pacific Islands reports 2009 median family incomes.
+HUD trends these incomes forward using the change in national median family incomes between 2009 and 2018 (from the ACS).
+HUD then applies the same CBO forecast from 2018 to the mid-point of the fiscal year, April 2021.